 First half takeaways from Rams-Bills NFL season opener

-First half takeaways from Rams-Bills NFL season opener originally appeared on NBC Sports Washington
+First half takeaways from Rams-Bills NFL season opener originally appeared on NBC Sports Philadelphia

 Two potential Super Bowl candidates are going at it in Thursday’s NFL season opener.